auchak06/Kaili_Auchampach_Notebook/Daily_Log.md

      * Vortex lightly
      * Add MM to blanks before adding DNA then add DNA to fill the rest
      * Centrifuge before putting in PCR machine and make sure lids are on tight
+     * We did a procotol with a 10 second extension instead of 30 which messed up the gel results
      * Setup:

 1130 US - | 1130 DS - | 1324 US -  | 1324 DS - |1130 US|1130 DS|1324 US|1324 DS